Diagnosing lung cancer

-A chest X-ray is usually the first test that is used to diagnose lung cancer.
+A chest X-ray is usually the first test used to diagnose lung cancer.
 Most lung tumours show up on X-rays as a white-grey mass.

-However, chest X-rays cannot give a definitive diagnosis because they often cannot distinguish between cancer and other conditions, such as a lung abscess (a collection of pus that forms in the lungs).
+However, chest X-rays can't give a definitive diagnosis because they often can't distinguish between cancer and other conditions, such as a lung abscess (a collection of pus that forms in the lungs).

-Before having a CT scan, you will be given a drink or injected with a slightly radioactive dye.
-The dye makes the lungs show up more clearly on the scan.
-The scan is painless and takes 10–30 minutes to complete.
+Before having a CT scan, you'll be given an injection of a contrast medium.
+This is a liquid containing a dye that makes the lungs show up more clearly on the scan.
+The scan is painless and takes 10-30 minutes to complete.

 The PET-CT scan can show where there are active cancer cells.
 This can help with diagnosis and treatment.

-As with a CT scan, before having a PET-CT scan, you will be injected with a slightly radioactive material.
-You will be asked to lie down on a table, which will be pushed into the PET scanner.
-The scan is painless and takes around 30 minutes to complete.
+Before having a PET-CT scan, you'll be injected with a slightly radioactive material.
+You'll be asked to lie down on a table, which slides into the PET scanner.
+The scan is painless and takes around 30-60 minutes.

 Bronchoscopy and biopsy

-If the CT scan shows that there might be cancer in the central part of your chest, you will have a bronchoscopy.
-A bronchoscopy is a procedure that allows a doctor or nurse to take some cells from inside your lungs.
+If the CT scan shows there might be cancer in the central part of your chest, you'll have a bronchoscopy.
+A bronchoscopy is a procedure that allows a doctor or nurse to remove a small sample of cells from inside your lungs.

-The procedure may be uncomfortable, but you will be given a mild sedative before to help you relax and a local anaesthetic to make your throat numb.
+The procedure may be uncomfortable, but you'll be given a mild sedative beforehand to help you relax and a local anaesthetic to make your throat numb.
 The procedure is very quick and only takes a few minutes.

 Percutaneous needle biopsy